Come to York to study Mathematical Biology - ask Questions and see Discussions on Discord

 He is currently the NSERC/Sanfi Industrial Research Chair in Vaccine Mathematics, Modelling and Manufacturing.

 Dr. Hongmei Zhu

 Dr. Hongmei Zhu is an Associate Professor at the Department of Mathematics and Statistics, York University, a member of the Canadian Centre for Diseases Modelling. , Hongmei’s research interests are in the areas of time-frequency analysis, data science, machine learning, artificial intelligence, numerical computations and their applications in real-world problems arisen from bio-medicine, finance and other industries.

 Dr. Huaiping Zhu

-He is the Director of the Director of the Canadian Centre for Diseases Modelling and Director of the Laboratory of Mathematical Parallel Systems (LAMPS) and Director of the Canadian Center of Diseases Modeling (CDM). .
+He is the Director of the Director of the Canadian Centre for Diseases Modelling and Director of the Laboratory of Mathematical Parallel Systems (LAMPS) and Director of the Canadian Center of Diseases Modelling (CDM). .
 Working with PHAC and Peel public health, his LAMPS group developed weather-based forecasting tools for vector mosquito abundance and risk assessment of West Nile virus for the Greater Toronto Area.

-Supported by the Ontario Ministry of the Environment, Conservation and Parks, he carried out climate change modeling and led the LAMPS team to develop a user-friendly Ontario Climate Data Portal (OCDP) to support the implementation of the Ontario Climate Change Strategy and Action Plan.
+Supported by the Ontario Ministry of the Environment, Conservation and Parks, he carried out climate change modelling and led the LAMPS team to develop a user-friendly Ontario Climate Data Portal (OCDP) to support the implementation of the Ontario Climate Change Strategy and Action Plan.